-The CAS releases the pass scores for Exams 3L and 5-9 after the appeals deadline for the specific exam session.
-They are available from the Past Exams and Pass Marks page of the CAS website (http://www.casact.org/admissions/studytools/index.cfm?parentID=163&fa=PastExams).
+The CAS releases the pass scores for Exams LC, ST, and 5-9 after the appeals deadline for the specific exam session.
+They are available from the Past Exams and Pass Marks page of the CAS website.
 The purpose of releasing the pass scores is to help candidates prepare for future exam sittings.
 The 75th and 95th percentile scores are also released for each exam.
 These two key statistics indicate the performance level achieved by the better prepared candidates on the exam.
 Raw scores are not provided to candidates.